WeirdCatAFK/R_commonKitchenWasteClasificator/README.md

 # Try the project

-to get the data run the imageManager.py file to get the dataset of this project
+1.-To get the data run the imageManager.py file to get the dataset of this project

+2.-To continue, well have to create an R dataframe so run dfCreator.r to create it (it will create an rds file called )